nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: edited images show active and backup compression results in media library

 == Upgrade Notice ==

+= 3.4.0 =
+* Multisite change: disabling resizes must be done on individual sites even when network activated, as those settings are heavily theme-specific.

 = 3.3.0 =
 * Requires PHP 5.3+.
 All sites hosted on Pantheon will now use "relative" paths.
 Existing Pantheon sites will need to update the ewwwio_images table to match (contact support for help), or disable this function by setting EWWW_IMAGE_OPTIMIZER_RELATIVE to false in wp-config.php.